Aqu1nt/ng-next/README.md

 # ng-next

-Ng-next is a simple way to use Angular 1.x with ES6 / ES7.
+Ng-next is a simple and elegant way to use Angular 1.x with ES6 / ES7.
 It provides an expressive syntax to maintain the simplicity and readability of your code.

 * **Decorators for angular & ui-router**
 * **Async / Await integration to make it compatible with angular's $digest cycle**